christancho/ai-sales-assistant-chatbot/README.md

-# AI Lead Scoring Chatbot
+# AI Sales Assistant Chatbot

-An intelligent chatbot application that uses OpenAI's GPT models with Retrieval-Augmented Generation (RAG) to provide accurate responses based on company knowledge.
-The chatbot includes lead qualification and email notifications.
+An intelligent chatbot application that uses OpenAI's GPT models with Retrieval-Augmented Generation (RAG) to provide accurate responses about a company's services, qualify incoming inquiries, and notify the sales team by email for follow up.

 ## Open Source